maxlebedev/maleficer/README.md

 # Arch concerns
 	- The Targeting phase and associated components are coupled to spell casting, if we have other things that target that'll need to change
 		- Each effect component should have its own target, in case we have dmg+heal on one spell, for exampe
+		- In the above case, there can be ambiguity about what the target phase actually sets
 	- Processors have verbose names, which include phases.
 Good hint to break them out to phase-based files.
 Some procs are shared tho
 	- We probably want a death processor rather than handling it at the end of dmg_proc

+# TODO:
+	- Trap/Potion/Scroll generation shouldn't just be center of room
+	- Figure our something better for NPC behavior (better follow, skeletons should wander)
+	- Should damage actually fizzle if the source is dead?
+We could just put src.name on the event, which allows the entity to die without issue.